 Stridiron announced training opportunities for the PC and the ZBA next Tuesday for PC and ZBA is Thursday and a workshop for ZBA and PC members with Steve Langworthy has been moved from March to May 13, 2021

-Stridiron announced that training will now be paid to commissioners at the rate of $35/ hr. for first 2 ½ hours of class and anything over 2 ½ hours is paid at a rate of $60/hr.
+Stridiron announced that training will now be paid to commissioners at the rate of $35/ hr. for first 2 ½ hours of class and anything over 2 ½ hours is paid at a rate of $60/DAY

 8. Unfinished Business